-These imaging non-linearities can be understood in terms of small errors in the positions of photon events on the detector, as determined by the combination of detector electronics and ground telemetry processing.
 Position errors occur in both dispersion and cross-dispersion axes, though for spectroscopy the latter are usually not important because spectra are generally summed in the cross-dispersion direction.
-The magnitude of position errors in the dispersion axis for the central HRC-S plate range from 0 to ~ 0.05 Å, with typical errors of $\sim 0.01-0.02$ Å. The outer plates (> 60 Å) tend to exhibit larger errors of typically ~ 0.02 -0.08 Å. The size of the position errors changes over spatial scales of the HRC readout taps (see Chapter 7) for details of the HRC), which are 1.646mm apart.
+The magnitude of position errors in the dispersion axis for the central HRC-S plate range from 0 to ~ 0.05 Å, with typical errors of $\sim 0.01\text{-}0.02$ Å. The outer plates (> 60 Å) tend to exhibit larger errors of typically $\sim 0.02\text{-}0.08$ Å. The size of the position errors changes over spatial scales of the HRC readout taps (see Chapter 7) for details of the HRC), which are 1.646mm apart.
 Spacecraft dither moves dispersed monochromatic photons of a given order over a region of the detector which is roughly 2mm square.
 Within any given dither region, then, monochromatic light will fall on detector regions that have different position determination errors.
 As a result, a narrow spectral line could suffer some distortion of its line profile (either widening or narrowing), and/or a small shift of its apparent wavelength by an amount as enumerated above.
 Such distortions or shifts could occur at the spacecraft dither frequency (see Chapter 5); observers should therefore exercise caution in interpretation of such periodic effects.
 Care should also be taken when interpreting the results of combined spectra from + and - orders, since these effects are not symmetrical about 0th order.

-The position errors appear to be stable and to repeat in different observations; while the problem is not yet fully understood, it is therefore expected that significant improvements in event positions to a level of 0.01-0.02 Å can be achieved in the future through calibration efforts.
-For the purposes of observation planning at the present time, observers should assume that observed line wavelengths might be in error by 0.02 Å.
+The position errors appear to be stable in detector coordinates and to repeat in different observations for which the aim points are very similar.
+While the problem is not yet fully understood, it is therefore expected that significant improvements in event positions to a level of 0.01-0.02 Å can be achieved in the future through calibration efforts.